Adult Schedule

 These screening recommendations are driven by Mayo Clinic consensus and incorporate — but do not exactly replicate — screening guidelines from the U.S. Preventive Services Task Force and other organizations.

-Screening Recommendations Abdominal aortic aneurysm --- Alcohol abuse Every year Colorectal cancer Consider if increased risk Depression Every year Diabetes Every 3 years beginning at age 45 years Fall risk --- Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults born from 1945 to 1965 HIV At least one lifetime screen for all age groups; may offer additional screening for adolescents and adults at high risk of HIV infection Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Osteoporosis and osteopenia --- Prostate cancer --- Sexually transmitted infections (chlamydia, gonorrhea, syphilis) Every year if increased risk Tobacco use Every year Vaccinations for healthy women Influenza (IIV, LAIV, and RIV) Every year Pneumococcus (PCV13 and PPSV23) --- Tetanus diphtheria acellular pertussis (Tdap and Td) Substitute 1-time dose of Tdap for Td booster, then boost with Td every 10 years Human papillomavirus (HPV) Offer at ages 9 to 26 years and complete series at any age Herpes zoster or shingles (HZV) --- Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, and measles-mumps-rubella vaccines depending on age and risk factors Meningococcal B (MenB) Preferred at ages 16 to 18 years but optional at ages 16 to 23 years (when using Bexsero, administer 2 doses at least 1 month apart) -
+Depression Every year Diabetes Every 3 years beginning at age 45 years Hepatitis B Screen all patients at high risk of infection, including those previously vaccinated Hepatitis C One-time screen for all adults ages 18 to 79 years HIV At least one lifetime screen for all age group Hyperlipidemia (coronary artery disease) Every 4 to 6 years Hypertension Every year Intimate partner violence Every year Obesity Every 2 years Tobacco use Every year Vaccinations for healthy men COVID-19 Primary series and bivalent booster Hepatitis B Everyone through age < 59; consider for age > depending on risk factors Influenza Every year Tetanus, diphtheria, acellular pertussis (Tdap and Td) If primary series of Tdap/DTaP has been completed at any age, boost with Tdap every 10 years Other adult vaccinations Consider varicella, hepatitis A, hepatitis B, measles-mumps-rubella, meningococcal ACWY and meningococcal vaccines depending on age and risk factors -

 Screening Recommendations for Males: 65 and older